 The external and internal auditors frequently meet to discuss risk assessments, audit planning and each other's audit results.
 The external auditor participates in all Audit Committee meetings.
-The annual plan of Group Audit regarding scope, coverage and timing of the annual audit activities are yearly approved by the Audit Committee.
+Once a year the external auditor has a private meeting with the members of the Audit Committee